UX Case Study: UX Scoring

 Higher-quality launches correlated with stronger performance and satisfaction.

-Chart showing correlation between scored projects and revenue lift
+Chart showing correlation between scored projects and outcomes

 Retrospective & Lessons Learned